mt7180/prefect-pulumi-data-orchestration/README.md

 prefect cloud webhook create my_webhook \
 --template '{ "event": "event_name", "resource": { "prefect.resource.id": "my-webhook-id" } }'
 ```
 Cool, we just created a static webhook.
 Static, because we don't parse the event payload into a json.
 This is in this case not possible since we receive a xml message from ENTSO-E web service.
-But if the message payload is json parsable like in the GitHub webhook example, you can directly assign information to the emitted Pefect event.
+But if the message payload is json parsable like in the GitHub webhook example, you can directly assign information to the emitted Prefect event by assigning them in the template.

 So, what can we actually do with our newly created webhook?
 We can use the emitted Prefect event, which is fired when a message reaches the webhooks url endpoint, to trigger an automation and pass the messages information to our flow run at runtime.